If you’re looking to enrol your child into a preschool in France, here’s a guide to preschool options in France from nurseries to kindergartens.

 Activities include individual and group work, instruction, games, play, and workshops.
 Children’s progression is monitored according to objective standards and children with learning difficulties can avail of some individual assistance from teachers or in small groups.

-By the time children finish kindergarten it is expected that they will be able to complete a range of activities including:
+By the time children finish kindergarten, they should be able to complete a range of activities including:

 - Understanding others;